fistodul/MF-updater/README.md

 Mobile Forces updater written in Bash with wrapper versions in Batch and PowerShell for Windows that use the MSYS2 Bash package.

 It is assumed that files can be downloaded from https://mf.nofisto.com/fast_download.
 You can paste the link into the address bar of your web browser and try to open the page.
-If the page doesn't open up (the server is down/doesn't exist) then you shouldn't launch the updater or you should edit the script so that you can download the files from elsewhere.
+If the page doesn't open up (the server is down) then you shouldn't launch the updater or you should edit the script so that you can download the files from elsewhere.

 ## Setup/running instructions